-4. Recommended Ouestions
+4. Recommended Questions

-- Has the Japanese government provided any compensation against Muslims whose sensitive personal information was leaked? - Has the Japanese government provided a consultation service for Muslim victims? - Has the Japanese government provided any procedures for correcting or deleting personal information of Muslims victims from its database in response to requests from them? - When the police gathered information based on Muslims from banks, hotels or other organisations, did the police take any measures not to promulgate discrimination against Muslims? - After leak of personal information of Muslims, do the police still continue to conduct systematic and extensive surveillance against Muslims - Do the police still continue to gather information of Muslims from various organisations such as major automobile rental dealerships, hotels, Internet providers, universities and banks? - Do the police still continue to set up surveillance cameras around Islam-related institutions including mosques? - What specific efforts have been made to review, modify or end surveillance and profiling based on Islamic?
-For example, is there any guideline or order inside the police department not to disseminate discrimination against Muslims?
-Are there other examples? - What steps will the Japanese government take to review, modify or end surveillance and profiling based on Muslims?
+- Has the Japanese government provided any compensation against Muslims whose sensitive personal information was leaked? - Has the Japanese government provided a consultation service for Muslim victims? - Has the Japanese government provided any procedures for correcting or deleting personal information of Muslims from its database in response to requests from Muslim victims? - When the police gathered information based on Muslims from banks, hotels or other organisations, did the police take any measures not to promulgate discrimination against Muslims? - After leak of personal information of Muslims, do the police still continue to conduct systematic and extensive surveillance against Muslims? - Do the police still continue to gather information of Muslims from various organisations such as major automobile rental dealerships, hotels, Internet providers, universities and banks?